HoldenLab/microscope-focus-lock/README.md

 # FocusShifter: Arduino-based microscope autofocus control
 _To add in-sample offset shift to reflection autofocus systems (either home built or commercial systems such as the ASI CRISP)_

 We developed an Arduino based controller for shifting the focus lock position of reflection based autofocus systems.
-It was developed just with internal rough and ready hacked-solution use in mind, but since it might be useful to other groups, I’ve put it up on our lab GitHub.
-Documentation is admittedly brief, but I’m happy to answer queries.

 ## Items required
 ### Electronics: